timothyhull/namedtuple-maker/README.md

 ### The Python `namedtuple` Function

 The `collections` module in the Python Standard Library includes the [`namedtuple` function](https://docs.python.org/3/library/collections.html#collections.namedtuple), which allows you to, as the name implies, create tuple-like objects with values that you can reference by name.
 What does that mean, practically?
-Well, it means you can access then values in an iterable object by an **attribute name** that is much more meaningful than an arbitrary index number.
+Well, it means you can access the values in an iterable object by an **attribute name** that is much more meaningful than an arbitrary index number.

 For example, I'll recreate the `my_meals` data using a `namedtuple` object: